 The entire menu is planned out by the company's team of experts and chefs, but the program still allows for personalization where subscribers can opt-out of potential allergens or particular ingredients they don't care for.
 The meals are complete breakfasts, lunches, and dinners that contain fresh organic ingredients like wildflower honey, Mizuna lettuce, and seed-crusted avocados — things that I previously breezed right past in my weekly Whole Foods strolls.

 Over the course of five days, I consumed everything from things called "Balance Bowls" to a cobb salad made with coconut bacon.
 Yes, coconut bacon.
+I even tried Beauty Chocolates that tasted more like a treat than health food, while also indulging in Detox Bars (made with blue spirulina) that tasted of dark chocolate niblets.
 It felt like there was a personal chef in my small-apartment kitchen, whipping me up healthy, bright, and beautiful recipes while doling out glowing compliments.

 How Much Does Sakara Cost?